BenPiggot/SeattleMapProject/readme.md

 Seattle Backstory is built using JavaScript, jQuery, and, especially, the Google Maps API.
 The project is currently front-end only, but I am planning on adding MVC framework (likely node.js) as I continue to develop the idea.
 To view the site, visit http://www.seattlebackstory.com.

+### Issues
+Unsolved dependency issue means .babelrc must be empty object when using Node Version 4.4.5, but requires presets when using Node 0.12.7